NGC 2936

 On 20 June 2013, the Hubble Space Telescope examined and photographed NGC 2936.

 NGC 2936 once had a flat, spiral disk.
 The orbits of the galaxy's stars have been perturbed due to gravitational tidal interactions with NGC 2937.
 Gas from the center of NGC 2936 became compressed during the encounter with NGC 2937, which is shown as blue knots close to NGC 2937.
 The red dust that was inside the center of the galaxy has been mostly thrown out due to the collision.
 During the collision, gas coming from NGC 2936 triggered star formation.

 PGC 1237172, an unrelated bluish irregular galaxy or edge-on spiral galaxy, is located just off to the side of NGC 2936.
 It is located 230 million light years away, making it closer to the Earth than the NGC 2936 collision, and it happens to be located next to two unrelated stars from the Milky Way.

+The brightest star in this galaxy is USNOA2 0900-06460021.